mefalloon/Containers-Lab/README.md

 ## Setup

-Fork and clone this repo
+- Fork and clone this repo
-complete the following exercises in the exercises file. commit often and push create a pull request on this repo
+- Complete the following exercises in the exercises file.
+- Commit often and push
+- Create a pull request on this repo

 ## Solution